-Exam: A final exam is offered on Oct 2, 2019.
+Exam: Applicants should study video material upfront (3 hours in total).
+They are offered a final exam on Oct 12, 2022.
 Two tutorials will be offered in advance of the exam.
-Master Students receive 7 ECTS credit points, based on a memo that describes the group's research findings (30%) and the exam (70%).
-5 ECTS or 10 ECTS can be obtained for particular study programmes and for a reduced or amended workload.
+Master Students receive 7 ECTS credit points, based on a memo that describes the group's research findings and the exam.
+Students from the University of Passau should study further descriptions on StudIP.

 Accommodation: The City of Passau provides all ranges of accommodation.
-A list of selected hotels including prices and contact information is available here (Excel-File).
-You may also go the webpages of the Passau Tourist Information.
+Please approach the webpages of the Passau Tourist Information.
 Participants are required to arrange accommodation on their own.